10 minutes Reading time

 20 pages Length

-This is our latest digital insight report on Property Sites for 2019.
+This is our latest digital insight report on estate agents and property websites.

 We produce these reports to provide industry leaders with insight on where they sit in their market and how they compare to the rest of their competitors over key digital metrics.

-Our report contains data about the top 66 retailers in the sector.
+Our report contains data about the top 66 property companies in the sector.
 If you can’t see your name in the report but want to know where you sit compared to the rest, get in touch and we’ll discuss your metrics in more detail.

 You can read this post alongside the report to give you a broader view of what’s going on underneath all the numbers.
-We appreciate that the report is data heavy which is why we’ve explained the wins, losses and standout moments of the sector here in words.
+We appreciate that the report is data-heavy which is why we’ve explained the wins, losses and standout moments of the sector here in words, in this section.
 It’ll also help us to explain why and how these metrics are linked.

 Despite uncertainty around house markets due to the current political climate, this doesn’t seem to have had a negative effect on the visibility of the property sites in our report.